unrar/medlog/README.md

 **(NEW)** Now you can generate a trip report!
 Then, you can export it to an HTML or TXT file.

+## How to install?
+You'll just need a simple HTTP, PHP and MySQL server - my choice for testing and developing is usually LAMP.

+1. Clone or HTTP download this project from GitHub to your `htdocs` directory: `$ git clone https://github.com/unrar/medlog.git`

+2. Create a `medlog` database and run the queries in `medlog.sql` on it.
+This can be done via SQL command line or PHPMyAdmin.

+3. Edit the `include/entries.php` and `include/usercontrol.php` lines regarding the MySQL connection and modify them to suit your server.

 ## Screenshots

 Home page: